dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 piles, even changing one while rendering another.

 Each plane is part of one and only one pile.
 By default, a plane is part of the same pile containing that plane to which it is bound.
-If the **NCPLANE_OPTION_NEWPILE** flag is given to **ncplane_create**, the returned plane becomes the root plane, top, and bottom of a new pile.
+If the **n** argument provided to **ncplane_create** is **NULL**, the returned plane becomes the root plane, top, and bottom of a new pile.
 As a root plane, it is bound to itself.
 A new pile can also be created by reparenting a plane to itself, though if the plane is already a root plane, this is a no-op.

 When a plane is moved to a different pile (whether new or preexisting), any planes which were bound to it are rebound to its previous parent.
 If the plane